 Factors Affecting Roof Replacement Cost

 The cost of replacing your roof can vary significantly based on several key factors.
-Understanding these factors is crucial for managing your budget effectively.
+Managing your budget effectively requires understanding these factors.
 Here are the primary elements that influence roof replacement costs:

 Types of Roofing Materials and Their Costs